 |Number of changelists, jobs, branch mappings or labels to fetch at a time

 |Specifies the number of specifications read in each batch

 performance.
 To retrieve all entries, specify

-when submitting to a 2015.1 or later server.
+when submitting to a Helix Core server.
 Similar to parallel sync,

 parallel submit can greatly reduce the amount of time required to

 submit by transferring multiple files across the network at the same

 time.
 For information on the server configurables pertaining to parallel submit, see

 net.parallel.max in the Helix Core Command-Line (P4) Reference.
 Parallel transfer mode only occurs if you set

 net.parallel.max to a value larger than